Virtual Lab Troubleshooting

 To get an N drive account, simply request a CSBS Computing account.
 Please note that if you create an account for any class from a department supported by CSBS Computing, you can continue to use that account in subsequent classes from different departments.
 For example, if you take a Psychology class one semester, and then a Sociology class in a later semester, you will not need to request a new account.

-Once your account is created, your N drive will show up in file open and save dialogs.
-It will be on the left side under This PC, titled u0123456 (\\fs.csbs.utah.edu) (N:).
+Once your account is created, your N drive will show up in File, Open and Save dialogs.
+It will be on the left side under This PC, titled "u0123456 (\\csbs-cfs1.csbs.utah.edu) (N:)".

-Another option is personal Flash Drives.
-These are not backed up, but can be easily carried with you.
+Another option is personal Flash or USB Drives.
+These are not backed up, and can be easily carried with you.

-This can also cause confusion, when downloading in the labs the C:\ drive listed may be the C:\ of the application server, or the desktop and often times it is hard to discern which drive you are saving to.
+This can cause confusion because when downloading in the labs, the C:\ drive listed may be the C:\ of the application server and not your computer.
+Often times it is hard to discern to which drive you are saving.
+Be sure to find "Local Disk (C: on [YourComputerName])".

 Due to this potential confusion and lack of backup we do not recommend working on files saved to C:\